 The national carrier only runs domestic flights between Lilongwe and Blantyre.
 A more versatile option is offered by Ulendo Airlink, which offers scheduled flights to most major upmarket tourist destinations and chartered flights to some of the less-visited tourist destinations.

-- Malawian Airlines (flies between Lilongwe and Blantyre)
+- Malawi Airlines (flies between Lilongwe and Blantyre)

 - Ulendo Airlink (flies to tourist destinations)

 Entry requirements can change, so please contact your local Malawi embassy to verify that the information below is current.

 - A passport is required for all foreign visitors, and has to be valid for at least six months.

 - Passports must have at least three empty pages.

 - Citizens of most countries require a visa.